jwunderl/pxt-arcade/docs/courses/csintro1/variables/variable-math.md

 ### ~

 ### ~hint
 The splash screen is designed for short sentences.
-This limits the length of equation we can display.
-"Show long text" allows for longer text.
+This limits the length of equation we can effectively display.
+"Show long text" allows for a better representation for longer text.
 ### ~

 ```blocks